kevinbtalbert/Healthcare-Demo/README.md

-# HIMSS_2024
-Demo for HIMSS Conference 2024 which covers patient outcome prediction and LLM condition recommendations.
+# HIMSS Conference Demo 2024
+**Demonstration of LLMs for Healthcare Providers using Cloudera Machine Learning**

+:wave:

+### 3 Outcomes for Healthcare Providers Using Cloudera software
+1. Show how
+2.